The64thGamer/cheeseepedia/content/wiki/Rochester, MN (1250 16th St).md

 |}

 ## History ##
-Rochester opened on December 14, 2010 with a Studio C 2000 (Studio C Beta, 16m) and the 2010 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative.
+Rochester opened on December 14th 2010 with a Studio C 2000 (Studio C Beta, 16m) and the 2010 update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative.
 This location was notable for keeping the Skytubes up until 2020.
 However, there isn't much documentation from Rochester other than videos from the YouTuber, 'Cheese E. Chuck'.
-The location would permanently close in June 2020 (day unknown) due to COVID-19 and the company was also about to go bankrupt.
+The location would permanently close on June 24th 2020.
+Due to COVID-19 and the company was also about to go bankrupt.
 As of August 2023, the building remains vacant, with the avenger logo shape and the awnings still intact.

 ## Animatronics ##
 {| class='wikitable'